willferreira/mscproject/README.md

 **python run_train_test.py -i -f <command-separated list of feaures>**

-      This case combines the others so that a the incremental output for a given list of features, is displayed.,
+      This case combines the others, so that a the incremental output for a given list of features is displayed.

 To run the code for the MaxEntClassificationEDA classifier, do the following: